Single-Cell-Graph-Learning/scSGL/README.md

 ## Datasets
 An example dataset is given under data folder to be used in the demonstration notebook.
-For datasets used in the paper, please [BEELINE](https://github.com/Murali-group/Beeline).
+For datasets used in the paper, please see [BEELINE](https://github.com/Murali-group/Beeline).
 Datasets used for parameter sensitivity will be published soon.

 ## References